wemakewith/data/posts/robhope/post.md

 We then make food and are probably sleeping by 10pm.
 I used to work late but don't really want to anymore.

-Nothing to exciting but this setup allows me to output a healthy 10hrs of work a day while bagging 8hrs sleep :)
+Nothing too exciting but this setup allows me to output a healthy 10hrs of work a day while bagging 8hrs sleep :)